-Angelina Del Balzo will begin as Assistant Professor in the Program in Cultures, Civilizations, and Ideas at Bilkent University in Ankara, Turkey in Fall 2019.
+Angelina Del Balzo is Assistant Professor in the Program in Cultures, Civilizations, and Ideas at Bilkent University in Ankara, Turkey.
 Her research focuses on seventeenth- and eighteenth-century British literature and theater.

 …University of Ankara…